North Halmahera Regency: History

-North Halmahera, particularly Morotai, played a role in World War II.
-Morotai Island was captured by the Japanese in early 1942.
-Morotai's southern plain was taken by American forces in September 1944 during the Battle of Morotai, and used as a staging point for the Allied invasion of the Philippines in early 1945, and of Borneo in May and June of that year.
-Japanese soldier Teruo Nakamura was discovered in the Morotai jungle in 1974, as one of the WWII Japanese soldiers who held out subsequent to the Japanese military's surrender.
-Morotai Island is, since November 2008, no longer part of North Halmahera Regency.

 Since the 1980s, mining development and logging has dramatically increased in the area, often causing conflict with local inhabitants.
 The communities are dependent on fishing and forests and the financial benefits of these resources have gone to Jakarta and local elites outside Halmahera.
 These developments have also increased religious tension in the region.
 The Christians of North Halmahera were traditionally said to generally live a peaceful co-existence with Muslims, but violence broke out between the two religious groups in December 1999 and has since been the primary cause of conflict in the region.
 Many of the Christians on the island fled to Tobelo as a haven when the violence broke out.
 Shortly after the official area of the North Halmahera Regency was declared on 31 May 2003, in July 2003, 38 villages in Halmahera staged a protest against the Australian mining company Newcrest who is mining gold in the region.

 When the decision was made to create the regency of North Halmahera, it was promised in the national parliament in Jakarta that a duty-free port similar to Batam would be established on Morotai Island.
 However, this never happened, as internal conflict led to a demand that Morotai should be separated from the regency.
 Hein Nemotemo, a Christian politician, rejected this move, given that Morotai is overwhelmingly Muslim.
 In August 2006, five members of the North Halmahera Regency legislature from Golkar, including Abdul Gafur lobbied in the national capital for the separation of Morotai as a new regency distinct from the North Halmahera Regency.
 This was approved by the Committee II in Jakarta and also by the provincial governor Thaib Armaiyn.
 From February to April 2007, supporters of the Morotai separatist movement sealed off the government headquarters, demanding that Morotai should become separate immediately.
 The split was delayed and in 2008, Nemotemo's group were all that stood in the way of the split.
 Fearing a repeat of the 1999-2000 violence, Nemotemo backed down.
 During the 2009 elections in Indonesia a governor candidate for Morotai was elected and it became a new regency.